moostmartijn/homeassistant/README.md

 #### <br>Sounbar (Samsung HW-MS650)
 To control some funcations of the Soundbar such as the volume, source and power buttons, I installed a component through HACS called [ha_samsung_multi_room](https://github.com/dariornelas/ha_samsung_multi_room)

 #### <br>Samsung Smart TV (UE55JU6000)
 Because this smart TV is not that smart, I use a [Broadlink RM Mini 3](https://www.banggood.com/nl/Broadlink-Black-Bean-Smart-Home-Wifi-Remote-IR-Controller-Universal-Appliances-Smart-Control-p-1049494.html?gmcCountry=NL&currency=EUR&createTmp=1&utm_source=googleshopping&utm_medium=cpc_bgs&utm_content=frank&utm_campaign=pla-nl-rm-all-0506&ad_id=346898361050&gclid=Cj0KCQjww7HsBRDkARIsAARsIT7IQkt374ke-nlRnJire91LPmSAOxkBxqBURcDsH6nF-EdY7HzwI_0aAmGmEALw_wcB&cur_warehouse=CN) to power the TV, change the source and staring Netflix and Plex using scripts toggled by voice using the Google Home Mini.

 [View these scripts in `/scripts/broadlink`](https://github.com/moostmartijn/homeassistant/tree/master/scripts/broadlink)

 #### <br>Ziggo Mediabox Next
+Most of the functions of the Ziggo Mediabox Next I can control through Home Assistant thanks to a [community add-on](https://github.com/IIStevowII/ziggo-mediabox-next) of IIStevowII.

+### Discogs sensor
+I set up a Disocgs sensor, which shows a random record which is in my Discogs collection.
+So if I'm not sure what to play, Home Assistant helps me to make a choice.

 # 4. Automations